kelvins/lbph/README.md

 5. Commit your changes (`git commit -am 'Some cool feature'`)
 6. Push to the branch (`git push origin master`)
 7. Create a new Pull Request

+If you want to know more about this project or have some doubt about it, feel free to contact me by email (kelvinpfw@gmail.com).